Table of Contents

 Scalability

-Designed to handle tens of thousands of devices, Datadog ensures quick setup with minimal local configuration.
+Datadog is designed for large scale observability across infrastructure and applications.
+It handles high volumes of telemetry, but cost tends to scale with usage.
 Its Flex Logs feature allows organizations to query high-cardinality IoT data for up to 15 months without requiring external storage.
 The platform also supports over 1,000 integrations with pre-built dashboards and monitors, making it highly adaptable.

 Utilities-Specific Integrations